Alliance Semiconductor AT3D review

 Conclusion

-Well, that was fast.
-AT3D cannot be used for texture mapping and I don't know any Direct3D game made for shaded polygons only.
 However, Alliance had more plans with this architecture.
 Still in that summer AT3D+ with support for larger frame buffers and full AGP 1x support should be sampled and sometime later AT4D with side-band addressing and 133 MHz AGP support.
-I take abandonment of those chips as another proof of how broken the design was.
+I take the abandonment of those chips as another proof of how broken the design was.
 If it could work properly with speeds not lower than measured here, then it could find happy buyers.
-Initial price was $20 per chip.
-Alliance also developed its own embedded DRAM that should have used together with AT3D and newer graphics.
+The initial price was $20 per chip.
+Alliance also developed its own embedded DRAM that should have been used together with AT3D and newer graphics.
 2MB of on-die memory should have power ED2D (AT3D on PCI) and ED4D (AT3D on AGP).
-At the beginning of 1998 ED3D was demonstrated, but never materialized.
+At the beginning of 1998, ED3D was demonstrated but never materialized.
 Alliance did not give up on 3d acceleration after this disaster and announced another 128-bit architecture: Paladin.
 Its promise of single-cycle bump-mapping was not fulfilled.
 In the summer of 1998, the company ended all support for graphics technologies and continued business only with memory and embedded electronics.
 They are still alive today, albeit they moved away from semiconductors.